 The Berlin to Potsdam train departs from Berlin Central about every 20 minutes and the trip only takes 25-35 minutes depending on the train.
 The earliest departure from Berlin Central is currently around 6:30 AM.
 Return trains from Potsdam to Berlin leave as late as 10:40 PM.

 By Guided Tour –

 It’s possible to take a guided tour from Berlin to Potsdam, and this is one of the best ways to have a relaxing day trip experience.

 There is a wide range of different tours available that will include your transportation from Berlin to Potsdam, a knowledgable guide, entrance fees to different attractions, and the ability to “Skip the Line” which is handy if you’re visiting during a busy time.
 In most cases, the tours will pick you up right at your Berlin hotel which makes it very convenient for you.

 Here are a few different options for Guided Tours –

 Have you already been to Potsdam?
 What did you enjoy best while you were there?

-If this is your first visit to my blog, don’t miss my welcome page here!
-It’ll explain exactly what inspired me to start this blog.
+If this is your first visit to my blog, don’t miss my about page to learn exactly what inspired me to start this blog.